Wind down to sleep

 - finding good support socially and at work.

-shared by Moira Jung, psychologist and CEO of the Sleephealth Foundation
+Shared by Moira Jung, psychologist and CEO of the Sleephealth Foundation

 Definition

 Sleep debt – when you sleep fewer hours than your body needs.
-For example, if your body needs 8 hours of sleep per night but only gets 6, you have accumulated two hours of sleep debt
+For example, if your body needs 8 hours of sleep per night but only gets 6, you have accumulated two hours of sleep debt.

 - Topics